lud77/Factorize/README.md

 - [ ] Make magic numbers become constants
 - [ ] Make endpoint section in the panels collapsible
 - [ ] Change editable property to become "editor" and change it from boolean to text where you specify the type of editor
+- [x] Editable eps' names have dotted underlining when connected
 - [x] Editable eps should close on enter
 - [x] Add scale input ep (editable) to range panel
 - [x] Add scale input ep (editable) to knob panel